urbanjost/M_intrinsics/docs/intrinsics.md

   The function shall return a nonallocatable scalar of the same type and type parameters as **a**.
 The function shall be the same on all images and with regards to the arguments mathematically commutative and associative.
-Note that OPERATION may not be an elemental
+Note that OPERATION may not be an elemental unless it is an intrinsic function.

-  - **function, unless it is an intrinsic function.** result_image
+- **result_image**

-  - (optional) a scalar integer expression; if present, it shall have the same the same value on all images and refer to an image of the current team.
+  : (optional) a scalar integer expression; if present, it shall have the same the same value on all images and refer to an image of the current team.

 - **stat**
   : (optional) a scalar integer variable